GSA/digitalgov.gov/content/resources/an-introduction-to-working-with-social-media-influencers.md

 ## How to design, implement, and measure an influencer program

-After nine years of experience implementing influencer programs, experts in influencer marketing from FDA and its contractors, Rescue Agency and FCB New York, wrote and published [Influencers 101: Best Practices and Practical Approaches for Public Health Campaigns](https://digitalmedia.hhs.gov/tobacco/print_materials/CTP-237?locale=en).
-This guide, which won a Gold Digital Health Award in 2023, covers important aspects of influencer programs and answers common questions, such as:
+Experts in influencer marketing from FDA and its contractors (Rescue Agency and FCB New York) wrote and published [Influencers 101: Best Practices and Practical Approaches for Public Health Campaigns](https://digitalmedia.hhs.gov/tobacco/print_materials/CTP-237?locale=en).
+Drawn from nine years of experience and recognized with a 2023 Gold Digital Health Award, this guide explores key aspects of influencer programs and addresses frequently asked questions like:

 - What are some examples of influencer program goals?
 - How can I get buy-in from my organization’s leadership to work with influencers?
 - What types of content can influencers create for my organization?